Tobias-Kohn/PyPPLCompiler/README.md

 ## Warning

 The current project has been used in some limited research projects, but has not yet been extensively tested.
-It might not be ready for full production use.
+It might not be ready for full production use, i.e. expect some parts to be still missing, especially in corner cases.

 ## Basic Usage